s7ephen/leak/README.md

-# leak
+# Leak

-Turns network traffic into audio....from s7ephen's old "Xanadu" private stash
+Will turn network traffic into audio events.

+One really cool thing to try (once you run it) is port scanning your host.
+Sounds like a slide whistle a little... ;-)